Part 3 - the rest of the story

 ⚠️ Right.
 More religious trauma here.

-Everyone that knew my husband and his gentle, loving spirit, was in shock, including me, and our children, as he divorced me, and married “her”.
-This “act of adultery” was condoned because it was “God’s Will” and apparently I was “spiritually unfaithful.”
-How, why, or when that conclusion was made I will never know.
+Everyone who knew my husband and his kind, gentle, loving spirit was in shock, including our children and me, as he divorced me and married “her.”
+This “act of adultery” was condoned because it was “God’s Will,” and apparently, I was “spiritually unfaithful.”
+I will never know how, why, when, or for what reason that conclusion was made.

-Then the “one leader” recited to me the story of Jacob and how he had to endure his marriage to Leah, as he waited to marry Rachel.
-The one he really loved, and that God had planned to give him at a later time.
+Later, the “one leader” recited to me the story of Jacob and how he had to endure his marriage to Leah as he waited to marry Rachel, the one he really loved and that God had planned to give him at a later time.

-The fictitious application of this story to our personal experience and marriage was created and presented to me to appease “the one leader’s” conscience for the part he played in the destruction of our family, which at a later time he confessed to me.
+The fictitious application of this story to our personal experience and marriage was created and presented to me to appease “the one leader’s” conscience for the part he played in the destruction of our family, which he later confessed to me.

-His words: as he held his head in anguish, “Not letting my right hand know what my left hand was doing… I made huge mistakes.
-Oh God, what have I done.”
+As he held his head in anguish, he said, “Not letting my right hand know what my left hand was doing, I made huge mistakes.
+Oh God, what have I done?”

 Because of this, all parties were in the dark as the “one great leader” made decisions and controlled the narrative, ultimately interpreting “God’s Will” for each of us.